Flour Guide: is All-Purpose Flour the same as Plain Flour?

 What is “enriched flour”?

-What is wholemeal flour used for?
+What is wholemeal flour?

 Frequently asked questions about flour